LukeWedmore/malawi_seismogenic_source_model/README.md

 MAFD_id                        | list        | List of integers of ID of equivalent structres in the Malawi Active Fault database | Multi-falut sources have multiple ID's.

 List and brief description of fault geometry, slip rate estimates and earthquake source attributes in the MSSD.
 Attributes are assigned to each rupture source, with section, fault, and multi-fault ruptures stored in separate files.

-## File Formats

-Each section, fault and multi-fault is associated with a source in the separate 3D geometrical model that is listed as a separate comma-separated-values (csv) file.
-The database consists of three separate geospatial files that describe the sections, faults and multi-faults that make up the MSSD.

-The sections, faults and multi-faults in this database are provided in a variety of GIS vector file formats.
-[GeoJSON] is the version of record, and any changes should be made in this version before they are converted to other file formats using the script in the repository that uses the [GDAL] tool [ogr2ogr] (the script is adapted from https://github.com/cossatot/central_am_carib_faults/blob/master/convert.sh - we thank Richard Styron for making this publicly available).
-The other versions available are [ESRI ShapeFile], [KML], [GMT], and [GeoPackage].

 ## Version Control